 During the Summer School participants will be introduced to very simple but also more complex field techniques.
 Sensitive physical and chemical parameters are best measured in situ or immediately after sampling.
 Standard parameters such as temperature or pH are rapidly measured in the field with cost effective methods or with the use of a multi-parameter probes to simultaneously measure conductivity and oxygen content from the same water sample.
 Nutrients with a quick turnover such as nitrite, nitrate, ammonium and/or phosphate are analysed with more expensive rapid tests.

 The retrieval of surface samples is carried out from a boat with box grabs to retrieve a defined sediment aliquot or gravity corer equipped with plastic pipes to guarantee an undisturbed sediment-water interface.
 The latter method is also applicable to recovered ~150 cm of the uppermost sediment layers.

 Different coring devices exist to recover longer sediment sequences on land.
 We will demonstrate an array of common techniques such as a Russian peat corer, motor hammer corer and vibracorer.
 Participants will learn which techniques are best suited to each substrate, and discover the advantages and limitations of each sampling technique.

 The Summer School will be partly documented on video and cut for short films to highlight individual methods and make them available online as a reference for future work.
-We will use the pandemic challenges as an opportunity to make use of online communication and e-learning tools in times of social distancing and travel restriction.
-Participants will organise daily (live) video conferences and comment via social media channels with the connected Train-Me summer school.
 A science journalist will share his communication skills to develop effective outreach material.

 The summer school is aimed at students, doctoral candidates, and junior scientists from natural and engineering disciplines.
 Participants do not have to have any special previous knowledge, but an interest in geosciences is encouraged.